 Prior to joining Mocana, he was the CTO of TaaSera.
 He founded TaaSware in 2011 (acquired by TaaSera in 2012).
 During his time at TaaSware he served as an entrepreneur-in-residence at SRI International.
 Prior to that, he was a solutions architect in the networking and security business unit at VMware.
 He was previously the VP of engineering and solutions architect for identity-based access controls at Applied Identity, until it was acquired by Citrix.
 He has served in senior project and architect roles at Nortel, Lucent and TranSwitch.
 Earlier in his career, as engineering manager at Firearms Training Systems (acquired by Meggitt Training Systems), he led the design and development of real time marksmanship and squad engagement simulators for training law enforcement personnel and the military.

 He holds 28 U.S. patents in the field of cyber-protection for IoT, cybersecurity, user and application identity-based access controls, network and endpoint security, and evidence based predictive analytics.
 He has led engineering efforts to certify products for common criteria, FIPS, DO-178, US DoD and NATO standards.
 He holds a BE degree in electrical engineering from Bombay University, and an MS degree in electrical and computer engineering from Clemson University.

-As the VP of customer success at Mocana, Rolf O’Grady is responsible for customer-facing engineering and go-to-market strategies to ensure customers’ success.
+As the VP of service provider and strategy at Mocana, Rolf O’Grady is responsible for customer-facing engineering and go-to-market strategies to ensure customers’ success.
 Rolf brings nearly 30 years of experience to this position and has been responsible for customer-facing engineering and go-to-market strategies for companies including NetScreen, Applied Identity and Juniper.

 He also has experience in positioning an array to technologies into diverse market segments across international markets (EMEA, APAC and CALA).